 Springbrook Nature Center is located in Fridley.
 It is across University from Northtown Mall, tucked behind the Wal-mart.
 The park has 127 acres of diverse native habitats and wildlife, including prairies, oak and aspen forests, oak savannah, and extensive wetlands.
 Among its features is three miles of hiking trails, floating boardwalks, and an interpretive center with live animal exhibits.

-Since Gianna wrote about her visit in May of 2013, the Interpretive Center has been completely rebuilt.
+The Interpretive Center has been completely rebuilt.
 Indoor space has more than doubled with added exhibits as well as classroom and event space.
 Besides the aesthetic beauty of the building, it was built to be sustainable with bird-friendly glass, geothermal heating & cooling, pervious concrete parking lot and plans for a green roof.
 One of the kids' favorites, was a giant anthill tunnel that they could crawl through.

 They also enjoyed playing with the natural blocks,